0 Comment

 1. Creates Confusion

-If a program does not recognize the appropriate achievements it can create significant ambiguity and confusion among the employees.
+A program that does not recognize the appropriate achievements can create significant ambiguity and confusion among the employees.

 For example, if an organization has productivity or process improvement as a key business goal but does not recognize such efforts, employees are unlikely to be motivated to work towards those goals.